With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 In 1988, Ford moved to Perry Ellis, where he knew Marc Jacobs, the company’s designer, and Robert McDonald, the company’s president.

-At the beginning of the 90s fashion era, in 1990, Gucci hired Ford as the brand’s chief women’s ready-to-wear designer, and Ford and his longtime partner, fashion journalist Richard Buckley, relocated to Milan.
+At the beginning of the 90s, Gucci hired Ford as the brand’s chief women’s ready-to-wear designer, and Ford relocated to Milan with his longtime partner, fashion journalist Richard Buckley.

 Gucci’s appointment as an American fashion designer paid off as Ford revamped the brand’s image, advertising, and design.